Thomas E. Besser

-Professor, The Rocky Crate D.V.M and Wild Sheep Foundation Chair in Wild Sheep Disease Research
+Professor and Rocky Crate-Wild Sheep Foundation Chair in Wild Sheep Disease Research

 My principal research focus is the epidemiology of zoonotic bacterial agents in their domestic animal reservoirs.
 In addition, I have recently been working on the etiology of bighorn sheep pneumonia.